jesyspa/snakt-design/Design/folding-unfolding.md

     - The `PredCtx` contains `acc(p, write)` or `acc(p, wildcard)` -> nothing to do.
     - If the `PredCtx` contains a predicate that after several unfoldings can provide access to `p`, these unfoldings are performed.
-    - otherwise access is inhaled.
+    - otherwise access is inhaled. **NOTE**: it is **not** possible to inhale it with `wildcard` permissions since we want to exhale it right after the read (and there is no way to exhale `wildcard` access).
+The best thing to do is inhaling it with a small fractional permission.
-- when a path `p` is passed to a function expecting a unique, we can look at the `PredCtx` to understand what to do.
+- When a path `p` is passed to a function expecting a unique, we can look at the `PredCtx` to understand what to do.
   There can be 3 (or 4) cases:
     - The needed predicate is in the `PredCtx` -> nothing to do
     - The `PredCtx` contains the predicate of a sub-path -> we need unfold it
     - The `PredCtx` contains the predicates and access of several sup-paths -> we need to fold them starting from the longest sup-paths to the shorter ones.
     - The program is not well-typed -> should be detected before Viper conversion.
+- When a unique reference is passed to a function expecting a shared argument, its unique predicate must be exhaled.
+- When a unique reference is passed to a function expecting a borrowed-shared argument, its unique predicate must be exhaled and then inhaled.

 ## Updating the context